-- 3.1.3 It issues sanction guidance, which explains what penalties may be suitable for certain situations. - 3.1.4 In certain circumstances it hears appeals from the disciplinary decisions of MNAs. - 3.1.5 In relation to major international events, it appoints event disciplinary investigating officers and is the sole authority after the event for deciding whether further disciplinary action is appropriate. - 3.2 World Sailing has the power to impose a greater range of penalties such as suspending a competitor from competition, banning them for a set period (including life) from events within its jurisdiction and suspending their Competition Eligibility and World Sailing Eligibility. - 3.3 The disciplinary functions of World Sailing are overseen by its Judicial Board. - 3.4 The contents of the Racing Rules of Sailing, Cases and this Guidance are overseen by the Racing Rules Committee and its Joint Working Party on Rule 69 & Judicial Matters.
+- 3.1.3 It issues sanction guidance, which explains what penalties may be suitable for certain situations. - 3.1.4 In certain circumstances it hears appeals from the disciplinary decisions of MNAs. - 3.1.5 In relation to major international events, it appoints event disciplinary investigating officers and is the sole authority after the event for deciding whether further disciplinary action is appropriate. - 3.2 World Sailing has the power to impose a greater range of penalties such as suspending a competitor from competition, banning them for a set period (including life) from events within its jurisdiction and suspending their Competition Eligibility and World Sailing Eligibility. - 3.3 The disciplinary functions of World Sailing are overseen by its Judicial Board. - The contents of the Racing Rules of Sailing, Cases and this Guidance are overseen by the Racing Rules Committee.